TP-Tong/Website/content/info/gpu-servers/preliminaries/index.md

 date: false
 ---

 We provides resources to learn preliminaries for using computing servers.
+Remember that it's common to be frustrated dealing with a command line Linux and other new tech stuffs, but you will master it after try-and-errors with repeated practice.
+Good luck!

 <!-- more -->